quamotion/docs/getting-started/how-to-connect-android-device.rst

 ------------------------------------

 For Quamotion to be able to communicate with your device, you need to configure USB Debugging on the device.
-To configure USB Debugging, follow these steps:
+To configure USB Debugging, follow these steps on the device:

 1. On the Home screen, tap the `Apps` button
 2. In the `Apps` screen, open the Settings app